-- 65% of the gross wage, if the person has dependants (max €77.55/day in 2009) - 55% of the gross wage in the case of a single person (max €65.62/day in 2009) - 40% of the gross wage when the person lives with someone else (max €47.73/day)
+- 65% of the gross wage, if the person has dependants - 55% of the gross wage in the case of a single person - 40% of the gross wage when the person lives with someone else c.
+Occupational injury d.
+Occupational disease

-The disability benefit for the self-employed is increased by 3 to 4 €day in the case the business is discontinued.
+All payments are subject to maximum limits per day.
+The disability benefit for the self-employed is increased by 3 to $4 \notin$ day in the case the business is discontinued.